bmorphism/crags/README.md

 # CRAGs
 Welcome to the home of Categorical RAGs (CRAGs).
-This project aims to provide a comprehensive framework for the representation and processing of knowledge using category theory.
-Here, you will find resources, discussions, and code related to CRAGs.
-Join us in exploring the fascinating intersection of category theory and knowledge representation.
+This project aims to provide a comprehensive framework for abstract nonsense ("sense re-making").

 ## ChatGPT history Olog to Obsidian Vault Converter